open-mmlab/mmaction2/tools/data/sthv1/README.md

 Since the [sthv1 website](https://20bn.com/datasets/something-something/v1) doesn't provide the original video data and only extracted RGB frames are available, you have to directly download RGB frames from [sthv1 website](https://20bn.com/datasets/something-something/v1).

-You can download all RGB frame parts on [sthv1 website](https://20bn.com/datasets/something-something/v1) to `$MMACTION2/data/sthv1/` and use the following command to extract.
+You can download all RGB frame parts on [sthv1 website](https://20bn.com/datasets/something-something/v1) to `$MMACTION2/data/sthv1/` and use the following command to uncompress.

 ```shell
 cd $MMACTION2/data/sthv1/